 The glycemic index (GI DIET) is a scientific ranking that classifies foods based on how quickly they raise blood sugar levels.
 High-GI foods trigger a rise in blood sugar and release insulin, which is thought to trigger fat storage, intensify hunger, and lead to weight gain.
 The premise is that by avoiding foods that have a high-GI score, your appetite will decrease, and you will subsequently lose weight.

 The GRAPEFRUIT DIET involves consuming grapefruit or grapefruit juice at every meal.
 Foods can be prepared with spices, dressings, or butter.
-With this there are no extremely hot or cold foods, nothing prepared in aluminum pans, and keeping “protein meals” and “starch meals” at least four hours apart.
-Used for more than 80 years, the diet’s goal is quick weight loss with a daily caloric intake less than 1,000 calories.
+With this, there are no extremely hot or cold foods, nothing prepared in aluminium pans, and keeping “protein meals” and “starch meals” at least four hours apart.
+Used for more than 80 years, the diet’s goal is quick weight loss with a daily caloric intake of fewer than 1,000 calories.